 (3) WAPA-CRSP capacity amounts shown represent the contract rate of delivery.
 Actual capacity available varies by month.
 During the summer season, estimated available capacity ranges from 34 MW to 51 MW.
-In the winter season, estimated available capacity ranges from 40 MW to 48 MW.
-Available capacity and energy may fluctuate with drought conditions.
+In the winter season, estimated available capacity and energy may fluctuate with drought conditions.